Central Web Hosting Services are set up to provide a consolidated, fully monitored and managed environment for hosting departmental

-- Secure FTP and Web account owners will be allocated a default directory to hold their contents.
-Accounts will be given out for Web or
+- Web account owners will be allocated a default directory to hold their contents.
+Accounts will be given out for Web

 - If the Web service developed is expected to generate heavy loading on bandwidth such as video/audio streaming or serve a large number of concurrent access, full details on the service must be provided and prior arrangement must be made.

-- Website or Secure FTP account owners are solely responsible for the accuracy and the propriety of their
+- Website account owners are solely responsible for the accuracy and the propriety of their

 Web contents.
 They should also conform to the University Web guidelines and

 - Daily and Weekly system backup of central Web hosting servers will be performed for disaster recovery and individual Web service recovery purposes.
 However, web site owner are advised to maintain a copy of their own (both program and data).